GoBoundless/newrelic_postgres_plugin/README.md

 The New Relic Postgres Plugin enables integrated monitoring of your Postgres database in a custom NewRelic dashboard.
 Currently the following metrics are recorded:

-* Index size, hit rate, and count
+* Index size, miss rate, and count
-* Cache hit rate
+* Cache miss rate
 * Idle and active connection counts
 * BGWriter metrics
 * Tuple metrics